MadibaGroup/2024-zkFBA/K Drafts/Rust_Result_Full.md

-"Core cryptographic proof time" is Layers 2 through 3h added together: interpolation, KZG setup, witness/quotient commitments, Fiat-Shamir, and GWC19 opening prove+verify -- the part of the pipeline that's fully committed, quotient-checked, and pairing-verified end to end.
-It excludes Layer 4 (a redundant prover-side re-check of the same identities, kept for auditability while developing this prototype, not needed by a real verifier) and Layer 4b (bit-gadget construction, which is legitimate work but isn't wired into a verifiable opening yet -- see Limitations).
+"Core cryptographic proof time" is Layers 2 through 3h added together: interpolation, KZG setup, witness/quotient commitments, Fiat-Shamir, and GWC19 opening prove+verify, the part of the pipeline that's fully committed, quotient-checked, and pairing-verified end to end.
+It excludes Layer 4 (a redundant prover-side re-check of the same identities, kept for auditability while developing this prototype, not needed by a real verifier) and Layer 4b (bit-gadget construction, which is legitimate work but isn't wired into a verifiable opening yet).
 "Full pipeline time" is everything the binary currently runs, redundant checks and unfinished wiring included; see `RATIONALE_AND_RESULTS.md` for a full breakdown of where that time goes and a comparison against the Noir/UltraHonk numbers.